josh-jacobson/lambda-lecture-notes/3-1-advanced-react/3-composing-and-sharing-non-visual-behavior.md

 All of this allows for some pretty powerful programming paradigms, many of which we've already seen in React!
 So if functional programming sounds complex just realize that you've already done a lot of it and you'll only continue to get more and more comfortable with it as we explore advanced programming techniques with React.

 (Side note: the [λ calculus](https://personal.utdallas.edu/~gupta/courses/apl/lambda.pdf) is a mathematical system underpinning functional programming.
-Perhaps this is how Lambda School got its name!)
+Perhaps this is how Lambda School got its name.)

 ## Helpful Resources: